Cesconlab/handbook/docs/General/index.md

 ## What is the handbook?

-The handbook is a collection of resources for the BHK Lab.
-It is intended to be a resource for all BHK Lab members to learn about the lab, its projects, and how to get involved.
+The handbook is a collection of resources for the Cescon Lab.
+It is intended to be a resource for all Cescon Lab members to learn about the lab, its projects, and how to get involved.

 {%
     include-markdown "../../README.md"